tchamelot/drosix/br2-drosix-tree/README.md

    which correspond to an Ethernet over USB interface.
 Configure it with the address 192.168.7.1/24.
 Then you should be able to connect to the beaglebone with `ssh root@192.168.7.2` and the password `toor`

+## Warning

+This image does not offer any security as the private key which allows to connect as root on the Beagleblone is public in `.cargo`.